datacarpentry/r-raster-vector-geospatial/episodes/07-vector-shapefile-attributes-in-r.md

 ---
-title: "Explore Shapefile Attributes & Plot Shapefile Objects by Attribute Value in R"
+title: "Explore and Plot by Shapefile Attributes"
 teaching: 10
 exercises: 0
 questions: